Visual vocabulary suite

 Figure 3.
 Selecting a child term from the Educational topic vocabulary

 In Figure 3, the user has selected Teaching and learning.
 This concept is now centered in the display and its child, grand-child (and so on) concepts are shown.
 The route back to its parent is also shown, together with the other child concepts of the parent.
 This overall tree structure is called a hypertree.
-Note also that the hierarchical structure is shown in the panel to the right.
+Note also that the hierarchical structure shows in the panel to the right.
 The user can choose concepts from here to focus upon as an alternative to the tree structure.

 It is worth noting that each vocabulary and each node has its own permalink.
 So it is possible for a user to bookmark, say, Educational topic > Teaching and learning > Teaching as https://unilexicon.com/tree/teaching/#tnl